image-lens/image-lens/README.md

 	rectangleCircleRadius: 10, // Corner radius of the rectangle
 	rectangleSublineLength: 10, // Length of the subline of the rectangle (lines that go beyond the corner arc)
 	rectangleStrokeColor: 'rgba(255, 255, 255, 1)', // Color of the rectangle stroke
-	rectangleLineWidth: 2, // Width of the rectangle strokeÏ })
+	rectangleLineWidth: 2, // Width of the rectangle stroke })
 ```